MiiNK1Y/bookies/README.md

 ---
 # Features -
-*That will be included once the MVP is done.*
+that will be included once the MVP is done.*

 - [ ] 1.
 Create and add multiple users, either for different people, or different collection of bookmarks.
+- [ ] 2.
+Password-protected bookmarks and folders.
+- [ ] 3.
+Hidden _and_ Password-protected bookmarks and folders.
+- [ ] 4.
+Toggle ability to keep folders permanently open, showing internal items.
+Parents can close, but wont affect toggled folders once reopening the parent.

+---
+# Features -
+*for the far future.*

+- [ ] 1.
+Extension for popular browsers to add Bookies as a default bookmarks manager replacement.
+Simply login to the extension and have access to your bookmarks across all _supported_ browsers.